waleedtalha/MusicPlayer/README.md

 3. Build and run the project on an emulator or device.

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under The GNU General Public License v3 - see the [LICENSE.md](LICENSE.md) file for details

 Contributions

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ScreenShots: